-While proudly serving your country, you become disabled or unable to continue working.
-Having to deal with serious injuries and your health insurance is already stressful enough.
-Now, you need to figure out a way to provide for yourself and family.
+While proudly serving your country, you were injured.
+The mental toll of your injuries and is already stressful enough.
+Now, you need to figure out a way to provide for yourself and your family.
 Thankfully, there are government benefits you can apply for.
-Many veterans find their Veteran’s Application for Compensation/Pension (VA) denied despite its purpose.
-Know your rights as a veteran, and get every penny you and your family deserves.

 - A medically diagnosed disability or illness

 - Been in an incident during active service

 - A disability that’s “service-connected,” or injury correlated to the injury

 The BVA rates your disability from a 10 to 100 percent.
 This rating determines your income.
 Active members with an impending discharge between 180 and 60 days of service can still apply for disability through the Benefits Delivery Discharge (BDD) program.